The classification of compact simply connected biquotients in dimension 6 and 7: Introduction

 b) $G\bq H$ is decomposable.

 c) $G\bq H$ is diffeomorphic $S^5\times_{T^2} S^3$ or $(S^3)^3\bq T^3$.

 \end{theorem}

-The manifolds in b) include both of the $S^4$ bundles over $S^2$, all 3 $\C P^2$ bundles over $S^2$, and infinitely many $S^2$ bundles with base a $4$-dimensional biquotient $B^4$, i.e., $S^4$, $\mathbb{C}P^2$, $S^2\times S^2$, and $\mathbb{C}P^2\# \pm \mathbb{C}P^2$, see Propositions \ref{s2cp2} and \ref{s3modt3}.
-In particular every such bundle over $B^4$ where the structure group reduces to a circle is a decomposable biquotient, see Corollary \ref{bundle} and Proposition \ref{s2cp2}.
-In c), the $T^2$ and $T^3$ actions are linear and there are only finitely many actions which do not give rise to decomposable biquotients, see Propositions \ref{s2cp2} and \ref{matlist}.
+The manifolds in b) consist of both of the linear $S^4$ bundles over $S^2$, all 3 linear $\C P^2$ bundles over $S^2$, and infinitely many linear $S^2$ bundles with base a $4$-dimensional biquotient $B^4$, i.e., $S^4$, $\mathbb{C}P^2$, $S^2\times S^2$, and $\mathbb{C}P^2\# \pm \mathbb{C}P^2$, see Propositions \ref{calc2}, \ref{cp2s2actions}, and \ref{matlist} and the following discussions.
+In particular every such bundle over $B^4$ where the structure group reduces to a circle is a decomposable biquotient, see Propositions \ref{s2buncp2} and \ref{bundoverb4}.
+In c), the $T^2$ and $T^3$ actions are linear and there are only finitely many actions which do not give rise to decomposable biquotients, see Propositions \ref{cp2s2actions} and \ref{matlist}.
 The manifold $\mathbb{C}P^3\#\mathbb{C}P^3$ arises in case $c)$.

 In dimension $7$, we prove